Donor First (DFX): Enhancing Transparency & Engagement for

 Their primary focus is on their platform that facilitates donor-advised funds, the Donor First platform, or DFX for short.

-Donor-advised funds (DAFs) are accounts sponsored by a public charity where contributed assets can grow in value, tax-free.
+Donor-advised funds (DAFs) are charitable giving accounts held by high-net-worth individuals, in collaboration with a financial advisor, where contributed assets can grow in value, tax-free.
 As the assets generate value, the interest and principal are used as funds to be granted out to chosen charities.
 The donor receives immediate tax benefits for each contribution.

 5 types of assets can be contributed to DAFs: